-My name is Libor Kovarcik.
 I have a basic, laid-back approach to flight instructing.
 When someone comes to me to learn how to fly, I tell them that I only have two goals: to make them a safe pilot and to get them to pass the flight test.
-Over the decade and a half of flight instructing I have seen that we all learn differently so I approach each new pilot with an open mind.
+Since I began teaching in 2002, I have seen that we all learn differently and I approach each new pilot with an open mind.
 Together we try to figure out how to best pass on the skills, information, and habits required to be a safe, skilled pilot.
-I spend a lot of time discussing how to avoid accidents, high-risk areas and behavior, stall and spins near the ground, and hazardous weather.
+I spend a lot of time discussing how to avoid accidents, high-risk areas and behavior, stalls and spins near the ground, and hazardous weather.
 As I have lots of experience flying in the mountains in a wide variety of aircraft, I also train pilots on how to properly prepare for mountain flying and treat this aviation niche with the proper respect it deserves.

 Another important part of learning to fly is regulations, air traffic control, and airspace.
-Together we’ll develop habits and real-time analytical skills to stay away from legal trouble by learning how-to, on the one hand, avoid complicated airspace, and on the other hand, to fully participate and fly through it.
+Together we’ll develop habits and real-time analytical skills to stay away from legal trouble by learning how to simultaneously avoid complicated airspace and to fully participate and fly through it.

 Never have I received any violations, disciplinary action, and am proud to say that I have never even scratched an airplane, much less had any accidents or incidents.